AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 ### Configure Portkey Provider & Write Contract Hooks Function

-We'll set up our Portkey provider to allow users to connect their Portkey wallets to our app and interact with the aelf smart contracts.
-We'll be interacting with Stakinng contract and the Multi-token contract (Already deployed ) for this tutorial.
+We'll set up our Portkey provider to allow users to connect their Portkey wallets to the dApp and interact with the aelf smart contracts.
+We'll be interacting with the Stakinng contract and the Multi-token contract.

-#### Write Functions for MainChain and SideChain Contract's.
+#### Write Functions for MainChain and SideChain Contracts

 **Step 1.
 Locate the File:**